What is Pledge Margin?

 How to Pledge Your Holdings?

-Step 1: Log in to Your Trading Account
+Step 1: Access Your Trading Account:

-Step 3: Select Securities and Quantity
+Step 3: Select Your Securities and Quantity:

-Step 4: Submit the Pledge Request
+Step 4: Submit and authorise the request:

 Utilisation of Cash and Pledged Margin in Trading